-If the admission number is exceeded within criterion (2) priority will be given to those who live furthest from the nearest alternative school.
-If the admission number is exceeded within any other criterion priority will be given to those who live closest to the school.
-Distances are measured on a straight line basis from the address point of the child's home address to the address point of the school using West Northamptonshire Council's Geographical Information System.
+If the PAN is exceeded within any criterion, priority will be given to applicants whose home address is closest to the school.

+Distances are measured on a straight-line basis from the address point of the child's home address to the address point of the school using a Geographical Information System.
+Each address has a unique address point established by the most valuable elements from the National Land and Property Gazeteer (NPLG), Ordnance Survey Master Map, Royal Mail Postal Address File and The Valuation Office Agency.
+The address point for a property does not change.